Umuzi-org/tech-department/content/projects/tdd/simple-calculator-part1/_index.md

 ### JavaScript:

-Use Jasmine to test your code. *Please do not use the SpecRunner* to test your code.
+Use Jasmine to test your code. _Please do not use the SpecRunner_ to test your code.
 Run Jasmine on the terminal.

 - {{% contentlink "topics/jasmine-unit-tests" %}} .
-Look under the heading: *Getting set up (like a boss)* for instructions to set up.
+Look under the heading: _Getting set up (like a boss)_ for instructions to set up.

 After setting up Jasmine on the terminal, please ensure that your directory has the following:

 - A src folder that has a file called:

   - simple-calculator.js <---- this is where you will implement all your functionality.

 - A spec folder that has a file called:
   - simple-calculator-spec.js <---- this is where you will put your tests.

 Your directory structure should look like this:

 ```
 >simple-calculator-part1
-    >node_modules
+    >node_modules    <---- make sure this is in your .gitignore
     >spec
         > support
             -jasmine.json
         - simple-calculator-spec.js.